cetygamer/psxsdk/readme.txt

 Q: Can I use UPX to pack an executable I made with PSXSDK?
 A: Sure, you can.
 Due to a technicality of elf2exe, you need to specify --force on the UPX command line.
     It seems to work well, but I did no extensive testing, so it is at your own risk.

+Q: Why do programs not work on the ePSXe/pSX/... emulators?
+A: Despite popular belief, ePSXe and pSX are not as accurate as it is thought.
+    It is recommended to use PCSX Reloaded for testing.
+    The rule of thumb is that when something works fine on real hardware, and the emulator freezes or does something unexpected, it's the emulator's fault.
+    For instance ePSXe and pSX do not like the code to upload to Sound RAM, despite the fact that it works fine on real hardware.

 Written by Giuseppe Gatta
 E-mail: tails92@gmail.com